DDoS-Guard: Verified

 Verified is a platform which Meduza has described as "one of the Internet's oldest and most notorious Russian-language forums for credit-card scammers".
 Meduza reported that beginning in the spring of 2013, Ukrainian national security and cyberpolice began investigating DDoS-Guard for allegedly servicing this platform, and has said this investigation likely led DDoS-Guard to reincarnate itself as a Russian company in 2014.
 DDoS-Guard has said they have no knowledge of such an investigation.

-Russian state
+Russian government

 In January 2014, before DDoS-Guard moved to Russia, the company partnered with one of the largest domain registrars in the country, REG.RU.
-Shortly after, the company began working with clients associated with the Russian state.
-Beginning in 2016, DDoS-Guard began providing denial-of-service protection to the Russian Ministry of Defence.
-In 2018, DDoS-Guard helped test the Russian state's deep packet inspection systems.
-DDoS-Guard works closely with the Russian Central Bank.
+Shortly after, the company began working with clients associated with the Russian government.
+Beginning in 2016, DDoS-Guard began providing denial-of-service protection to the Ministry of Defence.
+In 2018, DDoS-Guard helped test the Russian government's deep packet inspection systems.
+DDoS-Guard works closely with the Central Bank of Russia.

 HKLeaks

-DDoS-Guard hosted a website dedicated to doxing those who participated in the 2019–20 Hong Kong protests.
-In October 2019, DDoS-Guard acknowledged its business with the doxxing campaign, referring to HKLeaks as "our customer".
+DDoS-Guard hosted a website dedicated to doxing those who participated in the 2019–2020 Hong Kong protests.
+In October 2019, DDoS-Guard acknowledged its business with the doxing campaign, referring to HKLeaks as "our customer".
 The company said that they stay out of politics and they receive thousands of abuses claiming that their customer violates the law, but "no legal proofs".